 You’ll see a separate graph for each of your computer’s network adapters, which will inform you how much of your network’s resources the programs on your computer are consuming.
 This allows you to see whether there are any programs running in the background and saturating your network connection.

-On Windows 8, you’ll find this information on the Performance tab, too.
+On Windows 8 or 10, you’ll find this information on the Performance tab, too.

 Check Per-Process Network Activity